June 15, 2010.

 Are ten tribes of Israel somewhere lost, only to be rediscovered in the last days?
-The descendents of Israel (Jacob) were one people for about 900 years.
+The descendants of Israel (Jacob) were one people for about 900 years.
 Then for about 200 years, they were divided into two nations: Judah and Israel.
 The two-stick prophecy in Ezek.
 37:15ff says they will one day be reunited.
 Is the fulfillment past history or yet to our future?
 Are the ten tribes lost?

 It is a fact that a remnant of Judah returned from captivity after 70 years to reestablish themselves in Palestine, whereas the ten tribes of Israel never again became a political entity.
 What happened to them?
 Keep in mind that the northern kingdom of Israel, from start to finish, perpetrated an idolatrous religion.
 The true worship of God, whenever it did exist, was centered in the kingdom of Judah, in Jerusalem.
 Thus, over the centuries, Israelites of the ten tribes who desired to serve Jehovah God would join themselves, temporarily or permanently, to Judah.